alexwendte/git-survival-guide/git-survival-guide.md

 <details><summary>Explanation</summary><p>

-`git reflog` shows the exact history of the commands git has used along with head references and commit SHAs.
+`git reflog` shows the exact history of the commands git has used along with head references and commit hashes.
 It is an extremely useful command whenever you mess up your branch with git reset, git merge, or git rebase. in order to go back to a specific commit, use `git reflog` to find the reference point, and then `git reset HEAD@{<head-number-to-reset-to>}` and git will take you back to where you were at that reference point.

 </p></details>